queryluke/masseffect-5e/static/data/rules/08-07-travel.md

 #### Starships
 To travel from system to system, or cluster to cluster, your party will need to use a starship.
 Every starship has a __range__ attribute which represents the number of system and cluster jumps it can make in a 24 hour period.
-Travelling between systems in a cluster or jumping from one cluster to another takes 1 range.
+Traveling between systems in a cluster or jumping from one cluster to another takes 1 range.

 Traveling between systems is the same as traveling between planets.
 You can move to any other system within a cluster and it costs 1 range.
 A starship with 3 range that starts on Tuchanka can leave the planet an arrive in